GriffithUniLibrary/redcap-intro/docs/04-logic/02-conditional-logic.md

 You can end the survey automatically based on a participant’s answers to a question.

-{% include alert.html text="Stop Actions cannot be tested until the survey is published." color="warning" %}
+Stop Actions cannot be tested until the survey is published {: .highlight }

-{% capture stopaction %}
+### Activity: Create a Stop Action

 1. Click `Return to list of instruments`.
 2. Choose the _Baseline Health Data_ instrument.